-Adam Tribble is in his sixth season on The University of Alabama track and field coaching staff, as an assistant coach overseeing the Crimson Tide's distance runners.
-A veteran coach and a former standout athlete, Tribble has developed a strong reputation as one of the nation's top coaches in his specialty.
+Adam Tribble is in his seventh season with The University of Alabama track & field coaching staff, as an assistant coach overseeing the Crimson Tide’s women's distance runners.
+A veteran coach and a former standout athlete, Tribble has developed a strong reputation as one of the nation’s top coaches in his specialty.

 With one of the nation’s youngest teams in 2012, Tribble led the Tide women to a solid season highlighted by the development of freshman Katelyn Greenleaf into one of the top runners in the Southeastern Conference and the NCAA South Region.
 The 2012 Tide men were a predominantly freshmen squad, but the unit showed promise as the year progressed.
 In his first season at Alabama, Tribble coached the 2011 women’s cross country squad to its highest finish at the NCAA Regional Championships since 1988.